 You may be thinking “This is cool and all, but I don’t live in a farming community in Nepal, Poland, or the Congo; what on earth does this have to do with me and my desire to get pregnant?”

-Here’s the crux of it: If you have ovaries, regardless of your geographical location and why you’re expending calories, all reproductive organs (and endocrine systems) are sensitive to metabolic calculations.
+Here’s the crux of it: The reproductive and endocrine systems are highly sensitive to energy and metabolic conditions, regardless of where you live and why you’re expending calories.
 In other words, if you are spending too much energy (like on a really rigorous workout multiple times a week), the body will sense that there’s not enough energy to make a baby.
 The result?
 Lower ovarian function and less fecundity.

 How much exercise is too much when you’re trying to get pregnant?